AdithyaBhatGS/natGateway/test/README.md

 Creates the security groups, one each for SSM endpoints and EC2 located in the private subnet

-## SSM Endpoints module

-Creates 3 endpoints which are required for using the EC2

 ## IAM module

 Creates an IAM Role, attaches the trust policy, adds managed SSM policy to the created Role and constructs an Instance profile